SensehacK/dev-cheatsheet/iOSXcodeiPAGeneration.md

 #### You could download the project via this link [Dicey App Source Code](https://github.com/SensehacK/Dicey)

 If you select manual version do add the appropriate profiles & distribution certificates to the Apple **Keychain**.
-Always choose allow for Keychain / Xcode as everytime you build apps to run on physical devices aside from simulator.
+Always choose allow for Keychain / Xcode as every time you build apps to run on physical devices aside from simulator.

 #### Manual Signing